bob-fornal/edje-spinner/README.md

 [Back to Top](#sections)

 The images in `/source`are optimized and converted to JavaScript for incorporation.
-Then the Minified code is generate.

 This script generates a `/optimized` and `/build` set of SVG and JavaScript code, based on `/source` SVG images.

+### Image Sizing

+The CSS sets the height, as most of the initial images used were narrow and tall.
+If your external image is short and wide, convert it to a square image and consider adjusting the padding to allow the image to display properly.

 ## Attributes